Answers to common questions about changes to the way all landlords in Wales rent their properties.

 The Welsh Government’s website contains information and advice on the Act, including model written statements for the new occupation contracts which can be downloaded for use by landlords in drawing up a contract.
 These are available at: Renting homes: model written statements | GOV.WALES.
 Guidance on the conversion process is also available, see Creating a converted occupation contract: guidance for landlords | GOV.WALES.

 When do I need to provide written occupation contracts to my existing tenants?

 For converted contracts you have up to six months from 1 December 2022 to provide your existing tenants or licensees with a written statement of the contract.

-For new occupation contracts which begin on or after 1 December 2022 you will be required to issue the written statement within 14 days of the occupation date under the contract.
+For new occupation contracts that started on or after 1 December 2022, you need to issue the written statement within 14 days of the occupation date under the contract.

 Can I just use the relevant Model Written Statement as it is published on the Welsh Government’s website without having to make any changes to it?

 For new contracts made on or after 1 December 2022, a landlord could use the appropriate model written statement as published on the Welsh Government website without making any changes to it.
-However, the model written statements include the relevant fundamental and supplementary terms set out in the legislation which could be included in the occupation contract.
+The model written statements include all the relevant fundamental and supplementary terms set out in the legislation which could be included in the occupation contract.